rnoronha00/Digit-Recognition/README.md

 # Digit-Recognition
-Backpropagation algorithm for neural networks applied to hand-written digit recognition
+Backpropagation algorithm for a neural network that recognizes hand-written digits